 Triglycerides are a significant risk factor of coronary heart disease, especially in women.

 Similar to elevated levels of fasting, very high levels of non-fasting triglycerides may increase the risk of coronary heart disease.

 Here are simple ways in which you can reduce your blood triglyceride level.

 Regular exercise and triglycerides

-A regular exercise routine consisting of at least 30 minutes of moderately intense physical activity (e.g., brisk walking), may help to reduce triglyceride levels in the blood.
+A regular exercise routine consisting of at least 30 minutes of moderate-intensity physical activity (e.g., brisk walking) most days (or a total of 150 minutes per week), may help lowering triglyceride levels in the blood.

-As you may already know, we have different forms of exercises.
+We have different forms of exercise.
 They include:

 - Stretching or flexibility

 I’ll concentrate on cardio-respiratory exercise in this article.